DeTUR Protocol

 DeTUR Protocol Steps

 The DeTUR protocol has twelve steps.
 The therapist covers the first seven steps during the initial session before desensitization begins.
 Steps 8-10 are utilized with each known trigger.
-And step 11 is part of the closing of each session.
-Step 12 is the follow up sessions, revisiting the previous steps as needed (Bae, Han, & Kim, 2013).
+Step 11 is part of the closing of each session.
+The last step is the follow up sessions, revisiting the previous steps as needed (Bae, Han, & Kim, 2013).

 1. Rapport